Koch, Goldman agree to buy ink maker Flint in $3 billion deal

 CVC's return on the Flint investment is in line with the buyout group's average profit it makes when buying and selling companies, another person familiar with the deal said.

-CVC already got its initial investment back plus made some money from it in 2006 when it paid itself a dividend following a 500 million euro recapitalization of Flint.
+CVC already got its initial investment back plus made some money from it in 2006 when it paid itself a dividend following a 500 million euro recapitalisation of Flint.

 Banks have lined up 1.7 billion euros of debt financing to back Kock and Goldman's acquisition of Flint, banking sources said.